Testing Verge3D Applications on Mobile Browsers

 Method #1: Local IP Address

-Click the gear icon on the top of the App Manager and in the settings turn on Enable external server interface:
+Click the gear icon on the left bar of the App Manager and in the settings turn on Enable external server interface:

 Now you can use an IP address in your local Wi-Fi or Ethernet network instead of localhost.
 You can find your computer IP address from the operating system preferences: Windows 10, Windows 7, Mac, Linux.
 Launch the App Manager on a mobile device's web browser by navigating to the network address, for example:

 Finally, run your apps on mobile as usual - by tapping blue icons in the App Manager.